What we are unable to do

 Below is a list of some of the things we are unable to do.

-• undertake salting or other work on the motorway or trunk roads as these are the responsibility of Highways England
+• undertake salting or other work on the motorway or trunk roads as these are the responsibility of National Highways

 • salt all roads as this would be an enormous and costly task.